namangup/Group_10_CS335_Project/README.md

 # ccpy
 C compiler implemented in Python for x86, CS335 2021-22 II, Group No. 10

 Our implementation of the C compiler follows grammar rules for ANSI C (C89).
-One of major differences in this version of C is the need to declare variables, functions, arrays etc. at the start of the scope.
+One of major differences in this version of C is the need to declare variables at the start of the scope.
 Therefore our compiler would be able to work with code that is compliant with C89 standards.

 Source Language : C (ANSI C89)\
 Implementation Language : Python 3 \